tokenika/tokenika.github.io/web/web.md

 EOSscan is a service that helps you to purchase [EOS ](http://eos.io/)tokens at the most reasonable price.
 EOSscan offers you the current price of EOS tokens by analyzing transactions of EOS token purchases on the Ethereum blockchain.

 <span style="color:silver;">Link: [eosscan.io](https://eosscan.io/)</span>

 ---

+# Who is who in EOS?

+#### Brendan Blumer

+BlockOne CEO.
+Serial entreproneur, with roots in the gaming industry and real estate.
+Since 2015 he has moved his focus to blockchain techonlogies.

+#### Daniel Larimer - @bytemaster, @dan, @dantheman

+BlockOne CTO.
+Father of the concept of DAC (Decentralized Autonomous Company, crrently known as DAO, Decentralized Autonomous Organisation).
+Built two of the most widely used dApps: BitShares and Steem.

+#### Ian Grigg - @iang

+BlockOne partner.
+Inventor of the tripple entry ledger Ricardian contracts.
+Industry leader in identity and cryptography.

+#### Nathan Hourt - @modprobe

+Code developer, active in all Dan Larimer's projects: BitShares, Steem and now EOS.

+---